rickyltwong/5315-project/README.md

 - **CRUD Operations:** Create, read, update and delete restaurants.
 - **Pagination and Filtering**: Retrieve restaurants with options for pagination and filtering by borough.
 - **User Interface:** Simple UI to display restaurant data.
-- **Security:** Implement JWT authentication for secure API access.
+- **Security:** Implement JWT authentication for secure API access (All restaurant have limited access).
+- **EXTRA FUNCTIONALITY: Upvote**: User can upvote a restaurant.

 ## Project Structure

 - `app.js` - Main application file.
 - `server.js` - Express server configuration.
-- `/config` - Configuration files, including database configuration (also include DB operations and exported as a module as per project requirement).
+- `/services` - services logic including database configuration (also include DB operations and exported as a module as per project requirement).
 - `/routes` - Contains the route definitions for the API.
 - `/models` - Mongoose models for MongoDB documents.
 - `/views` - Handlebars templates for the UI.
 - `/controllers` - Contains handlers for the routes.
+- `/middlewares` - Contains middleware functions.
 - `.env` - Environment variables file (not included in the repository).
 - ... (to be updated)